Mirantis/virtlet/deploy/apparmor/README.md

 # Apparmor profiles

-In order to get the Virtlet DaemonSet works on an [apparmor](https://gitlab.com/apparmor/apparmor/wikis/home) enabled environment follow the next steps:
+In order to get the Virtlet DaemonSet work in an [apparmor](https://gitlab.com/apparmor/apparmor/wikis/home) enabled environment follow the next steps:

 * install these profiles into the corresponding directory (/etc/apparmor.d/ if you use Debian or its derivatives)